 PubChem CID: 318164840

 Mechanism of action

 An important property of the B7-33 peptide that helps it exceed its potential compared to the naturally occurring Relaxin protein is its ability to preferentially act through the pERK Pathway instead of the cAMP-mediated pathway.
 Also, it has a greater affinity to bind to RXFP1 receptors than Relaxin.
 However, the antifibrotic properties are mediated through RXFP1-angiotensin II type 2 receptors stimulation.
 It further activates the pERK1/2 pathway, leading to enhanced production of Matrix Metalloproteinase (MMP)-2.
 These collagen degrading proteins play their role in controlling fibrosis and eventually preventing scarring.
-This property of B7-33 to act through pERK1/2 without activating the cAMP pathway is significantly important because studies have indicated cAMP to have a tumor-promoting potential which is the most dreadful side effect associated with the full-sequence Relaxin.
+This property of B7-33 acts through pERK1/2 without activating the cAMP pathway.
+This is significantly important because studies have indicated cAMP to have a tumor-promoting potential which is the most dreadful side effect associated with the full-sequence Relaxin.
 Another advantage of B7-33 over H2-relaxin protein is its less complicated structure.
 It makes it less laborious to produce it in the laboratories while still retaining all the useful properties associated with the native Relaxin proteins.
 This ease of production implies a lower cost of manufacturing as well.

 Research implications of B7-33